This post may contain affiliate links at no additional cost to you.

 “WHAT THE SH*T JORGE!!!
 Did you just break into a truck to steal a jar?!”

 (The truck was actually his so it wasn’t a total crime, but the merchandise was not.)

 “Está bien, pruébalo! ;)”

 *Offers me a teaspoon full of green mystery goo*

-So when someone offers you stolen goods, you should say no. But according to Lily, apparently, if someone offers me stolen food – I take it without a single moral struggle. :\ I never said I was perfect.
+So when someone offers you stolen goods, you should say no. But according to myself, apparently, if someone offers me stolen food – I take it without a single moral struggle. :\ I never said I was perfect.

 But ladies and gentleman, that was the most surreal bite of physical food I’ve ever popped into my mouth!!